phalcon-orphanage/docs/en/request-uploading-files.md

 <hr/>

 ## Uploading Files
 Another common task is file uploading.
 [Phalcon\Http\Request](api/Phalcon_Http_Request) offers an object-oriented way work with files.
-For the whole upload process to work, you will need to make the necessary changes to your `php.ini`.
+For the whole upload process to work, you will need to make the necessary changes to your `php.ini` (see [php-uploads][php-uploads]).

 ```php
 <?php